OpenNebula/addon-lxdone/README.md

 Also there are some Ansible scripts for automatic deployment.

 # Contributing
 If you want to contribute feel free to request new features, the TODO list is stated according to our priority order.
+Check the [Flowchart] (https://github.com/OpenNebula/addon-lxdone/tree/master/flow_chart) to get a bettter understanding of the driver internals, pictures starting with *one-* ex. [one-deploy.png] (https://github.com/OpenNebula/addon-lxdone/tree/master/flow_chart/one-deploy.png) ressemble the scripts overview.

 # Developers
 - **Sergio Vega Gutiérrez** (sergiojvg92@gmail.com)